Will the Christian Church Ever Be Sinless?

 and He will reward us for every good deed performed in His name.
 God accepts our prayers, our praise, and our good deeds because we are accepted for Jesus' sake and in His name.

 Regarding the fact that when the seven last plagues are poured out, "no man can enter the Temple"; although no one can enter the temple at that time, the believer is already in the temple by faith.
 Our faith is cast within the veil.
 Those who are filthy will remain filthy still and those who are righteous will remain righteous still.
 No one will go out of the temple and no one will be able to come into the temple.
 As Noah was shut safely in the ark, so God's people will be shut safely in the Temple.
 Those who reject the Gospel will no longer hear the invitation of mercy, for no man can enter the temple after the final invitation is given to all the world.
 All cases will have been decided and the number of the redeemed is complete.
 Even during this time, God's people will still only be a faint reflection of the righteousness of Jesus.
 The mercy of God is their only hope now, in the final sealing, in the coming time of trouble, and at the Second Advent when they shall stand before the eternal majesty and the radiance of His glory.
-They are righteous by grace alone through faith alone in the imputed righteousness of the Sinless One, alone.
+They are reckoned righteous by grace alone through faith in the imputed righteousness of the only Sinless One, the Lord Jesus Christ..